Hoyasumii/avengers-endgame/README.md

 TONY STARK: All right, Cap.
 I got our scepter in the elevator just passing the 80th floor.

 STEVE ROGERS: On it.
-Head to the lobby
+Head to the lobby.